Platform

 HOW EFFECTIVE IS GEOFENCING?

-If you’re still asking “Does geofencing work?”, here are a few results companies have seen from Agility that show just how powerful a tool geofencing is and how it helps all types of organizations to improve traffic and build their business.
+If you’re still wondering, “Does geofencing work?”, here are a few results companies have seen from Agility that show just how powerful a tool geofencing is and how it helps all types of organizations to improve traffic and build their business.

-• An online juice seller brought in $172,000 in revenue over 60 days.
+An online juice seller brought in $172,000 in revenue over 60 days.

-• A local magazine brought more than 3,600 new visitors to their website.
+A local magazine brought more than 3,600 new visitors to their website.

 Geofencing is a location-based mobile marketing optimization strategy companies use to target a specific location or area of smartphone users.
 When a potential customer enters a particular geographic location, they receive targeted information or advertisements on their smartphone or device.
+Geofencing companies use this method to help their clients reach targeted audiences efficiently.

 WHAT IS THE PURPOSE OF GEOFENCING?